thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 f = open("file.txt", "b")
 ```

-The above modes are all text based, if you want to open a binary file and read or write to it, use the binary mode.

-You can also club the modes, if you want to read a binary file, use "rb".
-In another case, if you want to read and append to a file, use the "ra" mode.
-If you want to read and write "rw".

-We encourage you to try out various modes in the interpreter.
+r, w, a are modes for working with textual files.
+Python allows manipulation of binary files by using the binary mode, the second argument to the open function should be `b`.

+Python allows modes to be clubbed.

+* Read a binary file: "rb".
+* Write a binary file: "wb".
+* Read and append to a file: "ra".
+* Read and write: "rw".

+### Sample file handling programs

 1. write the first 100 even numbers to a file named even.txt

-Save the following code in a .py file and run it from the command line.
-Try opening the even.txt file in any text editor and check what is the output.

 ```python
 f = open("even.txt", "w")